Chariot: Western Europe

 The last mention of chariot use in battle seems to be at the Battle of Mons Graupius, somewhere in modern Scotland, in 84 CE.
 From Tacitus (Agricola 1.35–36) "The plain between resounded with the noise and with the rapid movements of chariots and cavalry."
 The chariots did not win even their initial engagement with the Roman auxiliaries: "Meantime the enemy's cavalry had fled, and the charioteers had mingled in the engagement of the infantry."

-Later through the centuries, the chariot was replaced by the "war wagon".
-The "war wagon" was a medieval development used to attack rebel or enemy forces on battle fields.
-The wagon was given slits for archers to shoot enemy targets, supported by infantry using pikes and flails and later for the invention of gunfire by hand-gunners; side walls were used for protection against archers, crossbowmen, the early use of gunpowder and cannon fire.

-It was especially useful during the Hussite Wars, c.
-1420, by Hussite forces rebelling in Bohemia.
-Groups of them could form defensive works, but they also were used as hardpoints for Hussite formations or as firepower in pincer movements.
-This early use of gunpowder and innovative tactics helped a largely peasant infantry stave off attacks by the Holy Roman Empire's larger forces of mounted knights.